Leesburg Executive Airport: Special Flight Rules Area

-Leesburg Executive is located on the outer boundary of the 30 nmi Special Flight Rules Area, formerly known as the Air Defense Identification Zone (ADIZ) instituted around Washington, D.C. prior to the commencement of the Iraq War in February 2003.
-The ADIZ presents very little differences for IFR flights, but special procedures are still required for all VFR aircraft arriving at and departing from the airport.
-Due to a special triangular cut-out in the ADIZ circle, they are less onerous than procedures for other ADIZ airports.
+Leesburg Executive is located on the outer boundary of the 30 nmi Special Flight Rules Area (SFRA), formerly known as the Air Defense Identification Zone (ADIZ) instituted around Washington, D.C. prior to the commencement of the Iraq War in February 2003.
+The SFRA presents very little differences for IFR flights, but special procedures are still required for all VFR aircraft arriving at and departing from the airport.
+Due to a special triangular cut-out in the SFRA circle, they are less onerous than procedures for other SFRA airports.

 Management

 The airport is owned by the Town of Leesburg, a corporate entity within the Commonwealth of Virginia.
 The airport is managed by an airport director who is also a Department Manager within the Town staff.
 An appointed commission provides oversight for policies and procedures to the Director, as well as advice and counsel to the Town Council.